MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 The FolderHierarchyDepthReceiveQuota parameter specifies the maximum number of levels in the folder hierarchy of a mailbox folder.
 The mailbox owner won't be able to create another level in the folder hierarchy of the mailbox folder when this limit is reached.

-To see the current value of this property, run the command Get-MailboxStatistics \<MailboxIdentity\> | Format-List FolderHierarchyDepthReceiveQuota
+To see the current value of this property, run the command `Get-MailboxStatistics <MailboxIdentity> | Format-List FolderHierarchyDepthReceiveQuota`.

 ```yaml
 Type: Int32